 Difficulty: Extremely strenuous.
 Long, steep switchbacks, sheer drop-offs, and slippery sandstone make this a hike only those with good physical shape should attempt.

-Angel’s Landing is arguably the most famous hike in Zion – and for good reason.
-If you’re brave enough to climb to the top of it, you’ll see a view of the canyon from 1500 feet above the canyon floor.
+If you’re brave enough to climb to the top of Angel’s Landing, you’ll see a view of the canyon from 1,500 feet above the canyon floor.

-The climb exposes hikers to sheer drop-offs that reach up to 1000 feet, and the narrowest part of the trail is about 3 feet in width.
+Like mentioned, the climb exposes hikers to sheer drop-offs that reach up to 1,500 feet, and the narrowest part of the trail is about 3 feet in width.
 It’s definitely a trail for those with nerves of steel.
 An “alternate” to hiking to the top is available by stopping at Scout’s Lookout.
 This is the area of the trail where the switchbacks end and the trail continues along the spine of Angel’s Landing.
 Scout’s Lookout still gives you a great view of the canyon – but not like the top.

-This hike starts at the Grotto, where you jump on the West Rim Trail until reaching Refrigerator Canyon.
-Once in the canyon you’ll start up the famous switchbacks known as Walter’s Wiggles.
+This Zion National Park hike starts at the Grotto, where you jump on the West Rim Trail until reaching Refrigerator Canyon.
+Once in the canyon, you’ll start up the famous switchbacks known as Walter’s Wiggles.
 After surmounting the switchbacks, you can stop at Scout’s Lookout or continue on to the top of Angel’s Landing.

 Length: 6.5 miles round trip (when doing the hike from the bottom-up)